JohnnyPitchfork/harry-potter-spellbook/README.md

-# Harry Potter Spellbook App (MAUI)
+🪄 Harry Potter Spellbook App (.NET MAUI)

-## Overview
+✨ Overview

-A cross-platform spellbook application built with **C#/.NET MAUI**, connecting to a public Harry Potter API to dynamically fetch and display spell information.
+A cross-platform mobile spellbook app built with C# / .NET MAUI, connected to the PotterDB REST API to dynamically fetch and display spell information from the Harry Potter universe.

-This project was created as part of educational coursework to demonstrate cross-platform mobile application development, API integration, and object-oriented programming concepts.
+This project began as an educational assignment and now serves as a foundation for showcasing cross-platform development, API integration, and clean architecture.

----

-## Features
+📱 Features

-- Browse spells by category (e.g., Charms, Hexes, Jinxes)
+🔍 Browse spells by category (e.g., Charms, Hexes, Jinxes)

-- Paginated spell browsing and dynamic loading
+📄 Paginated spell browsing with dynamic loading

+⚡ API-driven JSON data parsing

+📱 Cross-platform support (Android, iOS, Windows)

+🧱 Built with object-oriented principles and XAML-based UI

+🛠️ Technologies
+.NET MAUI – Cross-platform framework

+C# – Core programming language

+XAML – UI layout and design

+REST API – Live data from PotterDB

-- API-driven JSON data handling
+JSON – Structured data handling
-- Built using C#/.NET MAUI for cross-platform support

----
+MVVM (coming soon)

-Roadmap
+🗺️ Roadmap
-This project began as a student assignment and is actively being developed into a polished, showcase-ready app.
+This project is actively evolving into a professional-quality showcase app.
 Planned improvements include:

  Basic spell fetching and display from PotterDB